Content marketing calendar

 1. Plan ahead.

 It may seem overwhelming to try to plan a year of content all at once, so the earlier you can plan, the better.
 That doesn’t mean you have to have every single post nailed down, but you should at least have a basic framework in place.
-With that said, know that you will likely need to tweak your plan as you go.
+With that said, know that you’ll likely need to tweak your plan as you go.
 Plans and priorities change throughout the year, so revisit the calendar at least quarterly to make sure your content is still in line with your strategic roadmap.

 2. Include guest posts, sponsored content and advertising.

-When planning out your content, think about other opportunities that will support your campaigns — like guest posts, sponsored articles, and ads — and include them in your calendar.
+When planning out your content, think about other opportunities that will support your campaigns—like guest posts, sponsored articles, and ads—and include them in your calendar.
 Guest posts typically require some advance pitching to secure a spot, so you’ll want to factor that into your plan.

 FBR’s content marketing option can also be a tremendous boost to your content calendar.
 Unlike other publications where you have to write the content, FBR’s editorial team creates the content for you and because it’s written by an unbiased third-party expert, it has even more credibility.